 Incubation and Start-ups Berlin

 Berlin is one of Germany’s start-up hotspots.
 Due to its fairly low living and renting conditions, it naturally attracts young professionals and new business.
 Within the game sector, there are also a fair number of start-ups (intent to grow quickly, often with an exit strategy in place), but also indie studios (small teams with no particular policy of quick growth).
-The study on the Berlin Game Industry (published March 2018) mentions 138 games business, the 2018 report by the German Games Industry Association (game e.V.) states 175 game developers and publishers (though companies being both might have been counted twice).
+Berlin has about 118 developers and 57 publishers (however, companies that do both may have been counted twice, once for each role).

-There are two specific co-working spaces for games and related business that are based on giving each other mutual support and advice: Saftladen Indie Games Collective and Happy Tuesday.
-Otherwise, there are many co-working opportunities, and several technical incubators (most driven by specific companies such as Telekom, Axel Springer, Microsoft).
-There is a business incubator without dedicated fields of expertise: Factory Berlin works with 1,000 members at 2 large locations (they also hosted the Google start-up campus).
+There are two specific co-working spaces for games and related businesses that are based on giving each other mutual support and advice: Saftladen, a games collective, and Happy Tuesday.
+Otherwise, there are many co-working opportunities, and several technical incubators (most of which are driven by specific companies such as Telekom, Axel Springer, Microsoft).
+There is also a business incubator without dedicated fields of expertise: Factory Berlin works with 1,000 members at 2 large locations (they also hosted the Google start-up campus).

 There is a growing awareness of the need to support start-ups in general, in particular in the “Digital Business” sector.
-The state of Berlin offers a range of information and networking sources, but also the opportunity for promotion.
+The state of Berlin offers a range of information and networking sources, but also the opportunity to promote one’s business.

-- Information on the latest start-ups on the city page: https://www.berlin.de/wirtschaft/startups/
+- Information on the latest start-ups on the city page: berlin.de/wirtschaft/startups

-- The online platform providing information on Berlin: https://startup-berlin.com/
+- The online platform providing information on Berlin: startup-berlin.com

 - The print magazines The Hundert and Berlin Valley